automatarr/automatarr/OLD-CHANGELOG.md

 - Segmented HLS and DASH downloads now provide useful progress information using TQDM.
 Previously, aria2c would print progress information, but it was not very useful for segmented downloads due to how the information was presented.
 - Segmented HLS and DASH downloads are now manually multi-threaded in a similar way to aria2c's `--j=16`.
-- A class-function was added to the WiAutomatarr DRM class to obtain PSSH and KID information from init data by looking for PSSH and TENC boxes.
+- A class-function was added to the Widevine DRM class to obtain PSSH and KID information from init data by looking for PSSH and TENC boxes.
 This is an alternative to the from_track class-function when you only have the init data and not a track object.
 - Aria2c now has the ability to silence progress output and provide extra arguments.